Security lighting - protect your premises

 Published: October 16, 2012

-Whether you're out to protect your home or business, a security lighting system is one of the most simple and effective ways to keep your premises safe.
-The only problem is that there's a vast array of solutions out there, from simple deterrents to those that will record evidence of any would-be intruders, and even warn unsuspecting passers-by that they are straying where they shouldn't.
+Whether you're out to protect your home or business, security lighting is one of the most simple and effective ways to keep your premises safe.
+The only problem is that there's a vast array of security lighting solutions out there.
+They range from 'basic' lighting deterrents that light up a designated area to 'all singing and dancing' lighting systems that as well as providing illumination can also record visual evidence of any would-be intruders, and even warn unsuspecting passers-by that they are straying where they shouldn't.

 Simply a deterrent